 Judgment Reversed: Alternative Careers for Lawyers, Strausser, J. (Barrons Educational Series Inc., 1997 (#244R in CDO Library)

 Landing a Non-Traditional Legal Job (Federal Reports Inc., 1995)(#245 in CDO Library)

 Changing Jobs: A Handbook for Lawyers in the New Millennium, Staudemaier, H.M., Ed.
 (3rd Ed.
 1999) Includes a chapter on Nontraditional Careers. (# 253R in CDO Library)

 Vault is a subscription-based service that generates a variety of career-related research guides, including an entire section devoted to Alternative Careers, including careers in business consulting, investment banking, finance, and venture capital.
-Berkeley Law subscribes and is able to give you free access via our portal here.
+Berkeley Law subscribes and is able to give you free access.
+Visit our web portal.